Demos Parneros: Barnes & Noble

 Parneros was appointed chief operating officer of Barnes & Noble in November 2016.
 In April 2017, he was appointed CEO, with responsibility for all company operations, including brick-and-mortar stores, merchandising, e-Commerce, publishing, IT systems and real estate.
-At the time, Barnes and Noble was searching for effective ways to compete with Amazon and strengthen its retail and digital Nook businesses.
+At the time, Barnes & Noble was searching for effective ways to compete with Amazon and strengthen its retail and digital Nook businesses.
 While the brick-and-mortar bookstore market stabilized, the company continued to experience sales and revenue declines.
 As part of Parneros’ turnaround strategy, Barnes & Noble designed and opened smaller store locations and refocused on book sales.

 In 2019, the company opened its first five prototype stores, half the size of the traditional stores, to align with its omnichannel sales approach.
 Parneros was terminated in July 2018 for alleged violation of company policies.
 Parneros subsequently sued Barnes & Noble for breach of contract and defamation.
 In October 2020, Barnes & Noble and Parneros agreed to amicably settle the case with all claims dropped.

-Personal life

-Parneros lives with his wife, Debbie, in Boston, Massachusetts.
-They have two children.
+Office Depot/OfficeMax

+In 2025, Parneros joined the Retail Advisory Board for Office Depot/OfficeMax (an Atlas Holdings Portfolio Company), providing guidance for a nationwide retail network of more than 800 stores and 15,000 associates.

+Consulting and Investing

+Parneros leads CityPark LLC, an investment and advisory firm focused on retail and consumer businesses.
+He has invested in and advised early- and growth-stage companies in retail technology, digital commerce, and customer experience, and serves as a board advisor to several portfolio companies.
+He has also partnered with venture firms, including XRC Ventures and Super Angel Fund, to support startups in these sectors.

+In addition to his board roles, Parneros advises private equity firms and companies on strategy, due diligence, and operational transformation.